Author: Joanne Danckwardt of One Agency JD Property Agents

 For buyers, it’s a more challenging story.
 If you’re in this boat, you’ve probably been looking at Wollongong property market forecasts more than most.
 The thing is, we don’t know what is going to happen in the Wollongong real estate market.

-Last time we were in lockdown in 2020, we had a situation where after restrictions eased, property prices went up.
-It’s hard to know if that will happen again, because there’s a different feel to the market.
+Since COVID reared its ugly head, property prices increased.
+It’s hard to know if that will happen long term, because there’s a different feel to the market.
 If you’re a buyer, you may have been on this buying journey for a minimum of six months.
 That’s the average timeframe for a buyer to actually find a property.
 And by now, you’re probably over it.

 My suggestion is to look at the properties on the market and go hard.
 Get the house at all cost because you just don’t know if it’s going to increase in value.

 The reality is, if you are looking at buying a property and you expect to live in it long term, it really doesn’t matter what is happening in the market today.
 In 10 years, it won’t matter if you bought at the top of the market, or the bottom of the market.
 Within that decade, your home is likely to look like you bought it for a bargain.

 Property will always go up and down in the short term, but in the long term it has always grown.
 This means if you’re willing to be patient, the real estate market will give back to you.
 Don’t try to pick the market, but rather pick the house.
 If you find the house you want, don’t delay.
 Buy the one that you want.

 Recent times have shown demand has outweighed supply, which has favoured sellers in achieving above-average prices and selling in quicker timeframes.
 But the lift in affordability and the possibility of tighter lending conditions, means the tide could easily shift in favour of buyers.

 The bottom line is that for buyers, if you have had a property and you sold it and you’re looking to buy, aim to sell and buy in the same market.